 You will note there is very little work time carved out in relation to hours of entertainment.
 I was a little afraid of two things: the parents would balk at the rules and structure; or the girls would not want to come.
 No fear.
 The parents are thrilled they won't have to retrain the girls when they come home.
 I could even say they are grateful to have the assistance.
 We are on the same team after all.
 The girls are still excited about our special time together.
 They just wish we had two weeks.

-Grandparents.com is a great resource
+Grandparents.com is a great resource for everything from coloring pages to kid-friendly meals. |

 I’ll let you know at the end of the summer how my experiment works.